 To understand the current state of an environment and monitor problems impacting end-users, OutSystems allows you to:

-- See the logs of your applications;
+- See the logs of your web and mobile applications;

 - Manage the feedback submitted by end-users;